Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 Do I need antibiotics before dental work if I have a heart condition?

-Current American Heart Association guidelines recommend antibiotic prophylaxis before dental procedures only for certain high-risk cardiac conditions primarily patients with prosthetic heart valves, prior infective endocarditis, congenital heart disease under specific circumstances, or cardiac transplant patients.
+Current American Heart Association guidelines recommend antibiotic prophylaxis before dental procedures only for certain high-risk cardiac conditions, primarily patients with prosthetic heart valves, prior infective endocarditis, congenital heart disease under specific circumstances, or cardiac transplant patients.
 Many heart patients do not need antibiotics.
 Your cardiologist can confirm what applies to you.

 How do I know if I have gum disease?